ramyardaneshgar/Splunk-SLP/README.md

-### THM-WriteUp-Splunk-SPL Lab
+### Splunk-SPL
-**Writeup for TryHackMe Splunk: Exploring SPL Lab** – a comprehensive technical analysis and hands-on application of Splunk's Search Processing Language (SPL) to query, filter, and visualize log data for actionable insights in cybersecurity.
+A comprehensive technical analysis and hands-on application of Splunk's Search Processing Language (SPL) to query, filter, and visualize log data for actionable insights in cybersecurity.

 ---